rsearls/blog-posts/microprofile-config-outOfBox/blog/blog.md

 40   null:ServletContextConfigSource
 	 resteasy.preferJacksonOverJsonB : TRUE
 ````
-Hmmm, that's odd.
-ServletContextConfigSource's value was changed to the
+Hmmm.
+The property in SysPropConfigSource is expected.
-environment variable value.
-Why might that be?
-Wildfly must be processing
+The value of resteasy.preferJacksonOverJsonB in ServletContextConfigSource is
-this value on bootup and overriding its own default value.
+not.
+Turns out Wildfly checks the system properties for some

-????I think the results of these two test case are atypical for externally setting
+(but not all) of RESTEasy's switches during the deployment process.
+In this
-configuration settings.
-One because of Unix Bash's restrictions and two changing
+case the value is set before ServletContextConfigSource references it.

-one of Wildfly's default values at bootup.
+I'll try this again later with a more conventional property.

-Before we continue remove the environment variable setting.
+Before we continue, remove the system variable from WildFly's command line.
 ````
 Stop Wildfly
-Restart Wildlfy without the -D option ./bin/standalone.sh
+./bin/standalone.sh
 ````

 ### microprofile-config.properties file, microprofile-config-two.war
-Project module two adds META-INF/microprofile-config.properties to the
+Project module two adds microprofile-config.properties to the
 archive.
-It contains a single property statement,
+The file contains a single property statement,
 "resteasy.preferJacksonOverJsonB=TruE".
 We will investigate how this changes
-the list of ConfigSources and overrides the default property.
+the list of ConfigSources and affects the property value selected.

-Lets check the applications list of ConfigSources.
+Lets check the application list of ConfigSources.
 ````
 curl http://localhost:8080/microprofile-config-two/two/provider/list